arichild/toDoist/README.md

 4. Marking a task as not complete
 5. Deleting a task
 6. Persist tasks between refreshes via Local Storage
-7. Edited tasks are saved dynamically to the Local Storage
+7. You can edit uncompleted tasks are saved dynamically to the Local Storage
+8. You can also remove all uncompleted tasks click of the button